bonitasoft/bonita-ui-designer-web-components/README.md

   ```

 Then, you can open the repository in your favorite IDE, and modify your new web component as needed.
 For instance, you may want to add a new property to the component.
+Do not forget to update the Storybook story if needed (index.stories.ts file).

 ---
 ### Start the component